How to Improve Your Health by Gardening

-Warm up before gardening.
-Like you would with other types of exercise, it’s important to warm up before you start exerting yourself in the garden.
-Stretch your legs, arms, and hands before you start so that they will be prepared for the work ahead.
+Warm Up for Gardening: Just as you would with any other form of exercise, it’s vital to warm up before you start working in the garden.
+Stretch your legs, arms, and hands to prepare your body for the physical demands of gardening.

-Pick a variety of plants to grow.
-When planning out your garden, you should pick out a variety of plants that will increase your health and vary your diet.
-Increasing the biodiversity in your yard is also a good way to be sustainable and help the environment.
+Diverse Plant Selection: When planning your garden, choose a variety of plants that enhance your health and diversify your diet.
+Increasing biodiversity in your garden also contributes to environmental sustainability.

 Article provided by wikiHow, a wiki that is building the world’s largest and highest quality how-to manual.
 Please edit this article and find author credits at the original wikiHow article on How to Improve Your Health by Gardening.
 Content on wikiHow can be shared under a Creative Commons License.